 3. Variety Of Lifestyle And Activities

 Whether you want to have an active retirement or would like to spend your days lounging on the beach, there is something here for you.
-Water access allows for boating, scuba diving, snorkeling at the Barrier Reef, and swimming.
+Water access allows for boating, scuba diving, snorkelling at the Barrier Reef, and swimming.
 There is always something to discover, and with thousands of species of trees and flowers, you’ll never get bored trying to find something new.
 They have many mountains, waterfalls and rivers, and even Mayan ruins and temples.
 Also, there is the added benefit of bordering Mexico and Guatemala for even more exploring.

 If you’re more into relaxing, the coastline extends around 175 miles along the Caribbean Sea.
-With more than 200 islands, or cayes, you will be sure to find a quiet spot to read a book or soak in the sun.
+With more than 200 islands or cayes, you will be sure to find a quiet spot to read a book or soak in the sun.

 4. New Culture With Familiar North American Standards